danmayer/server_responder/README.md

 __TODO__

+  * possibly better integration with docker, or perhaps projects should use docker directly?
   * much improved testing, refactor project and project commands and make a git class
   * a way to protect environment variables needed for S3 or a safe way to have one user drop to another which writes to S3 (possibly server responder is dumb and hits deferred-server to handle S3 file writes / reads)
   * a way to run one of these locally opposed to on EC2, perhaps vagrant setup?